ColtonParham/Colton-Parham-Portfolio-Website/info.md

 So after looking through the nav-items, its become apparent that we can do a media query to resize it to make the elements scale correctly, and styling is definitely needed as it looks cheap, and lame.

+FINISHED WITH REVISION ONE!
+Also deleted files that were not in use due to me not seeing a purpose for them.